uniba-dsg/betsy-engines/README.md

 * Orchestra
 * Petals ESB

-The repository was created to support the extension of betsy to run the conformance tests in preinstalled virtual machines as part of a bachelors thesis.
+The repository was created to support the extension of betsy to run the conformance tests in preinstalled virtual machines as part of a bachelor thesis.

 ## Sprinkle